kpayak/Neighbourhood-Map/README.md

 # Neighbourhood-Map Project
 ## Developed by: Keyur Payak
 ## Project Description
 1. Gather user's location.
 If location services are disabled a default location is set in San Francisco.
+User's location is shown using a blue marker on map.
 2. Use Google Text Search API to find restaurants/cafe nearby and show them on google map using markers and in a list view in a panel.
 3. Clicking on a place in list view will show a info window on map showing place details.
 4. For each place, its address, phone number, hours are shown.
 Additionally FourSquare API is used to gather current places' rating and photos.